 Spring has officially arrived!
 Today, we can’t help but be excited for the warmer temperatures, blooming cherry blossoms and vacation plans that this season will bring.
 However, for many people with allergies, spring is spent suffering from stuffy noses, itchy eyes and constant sneezing.

-Dr. Rachel Schreiber, Allergist at Shady Grove Adventist Hospital, shares the following tips on how to beat spring allergies so you can enjoy this season to its full potential, despite the pollen count!
+Dr. Rachel Schreiber, Allergist at Adventist HealthCare Shady Grove Medical Center, shares the following tips on how to beat spring allergies so you can enjoy this season to its full potential, despite the pollen count!

 - Keep windows closed and run the air conditioning instead.